ryuapp/commander/docs/deprecated.md

   // parseInt takes a string and a radix const parsedValue = parseInt(value, 10);
   if (isNaN(parsedValue)) {
-    throw new commander.InvalidOptionArgumentError('Not a number.');
+    throw new commander.InvalidOptionArgumentError("Not a number.");
   }
   return parsedValue;
 }